Table of Contents hide

 Uses

-• MANs are typically installed in the city to connect the various LANs branches of an organization, banks, businesses etc.
+• MANs are typically installed in the city to connect the various LAN branches of an organization, banks, businesses, etc.

 Definition

-• Wide Area Network is the largest network system connecting cities, countries or continents LANs, MANs or WANs using routers and public communications links and covers whole world/earth.
+• The Wide Area Network is the largest network system connecting cities, countries, or continents, LANs, MANs, or WANs using routers and public communications links, and covers the whole world/earth.

 • WAN is a network that covers a large geographical area and covers different cities, states and sometimes even countries, is known as WAN.